BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 1. A ball is legally pocketed if:
    - a. it is pocketed as the result of a bank shot;
-   - b. the number of cushions are designated when calling the shot and only that number of cushions are contacted;
+   - b. the number of cushions is designated when calling the shot and only that number of cushions is contacted;
    - c. it is not pocketed as a result of a kiss or carom;
    - d. it is not contacted by the cue ball more than once;
    - e. no foul is committed on the shot.